National Institute for Land and Infrastructure Management

 TECHNICAL NOTE of National Institute for Land and Infrastructure Management No.722

-Technical Methodology for Road Environmental Impact Assessment “13.
-Examples of Environmental Conservation Measures for Animals, Plants, and Ecosystemspdf icon
+The Technical Reference on Environmental Impact Assessment Technique for Road Project Examples of Environmental Conservation Measures on “13.
+Fauna, Flora, and Ecosystems”pdf icon

 Date of Issue:2013.3